ynozar/byos_next/README.md

 CREATE INDEX idx_system_logs_level ON public.system_logs (level);
 ```

-then run the following command to start the development server:
+Start the development server:
 ```bash
 # Start development server
 pnpm run dev # or npm run dev or yarn run dev
 ```

 ### Important Note
-When dealing with AI-generated code, be aware that Tailwind v4 has some slightly different syntax compared to previous versions.
+When dealing with AI-generated code, be aware that Tailwind v4 has some syntax differences.
+Use the following command to add new Shadcn components:
-when adding shadcn new componenet, use the following command:
 ```bash
 pnpm dlx shadcn@canary add [component1] [component2] [component3]
 ```

-## 🔍 How Does It Work?
+## 🔍 How It Works

 ### 1. Device Interaction Endpoints

-The BYOS architecture provides three main endpoints that devices interact with:
+The BYOS architecture provides three main endpoints for device interaction:

 #### Setup Endpoint (`/api/setup`)
 - **Purpose**: Device registration and API key generation
-- **When Used**: Only called when a device is reset or does not have an API key stored
+- **Usage**: Called when a device is reset or lacks an API key
 - **Request Flow**:
   - Device sends MAC address in request headers
-  - Server checks if device exists in database
+  - Server checks if the device exists in the database
-  - If new, generates unique API key and friendly device ID
+  - If new, generates a unique API key and friendly device ID
-  - Returns API key to device for future authentication
+  - Returns API key to the device for future authentication

 ```bash
 curl -X GET http://[YOUR BASE URL]/api/setup \